Skip to content

 The story centers around two dogs after their escape from a research laboratory, learning to live as wild animals out in the countryside.
 Rumours spread that the escaped dogs are infected with bubonic plague, leading to them being hunted down by humans.

 A bit like Watership Down, this film has a more realistic animation style to it.
 I really, really like it, and I wish more films like it existed.
 Much like the prior entry, growing up this film gave me a further understanding of animal cruelty, and the struggle animals go through in order to survive.
 Again, if you don't mind it, I recommend it!
 The ending is extremely heartbreaking, but bittersweet in a way.
+It was probably the first film that got me hooked on this kind of ending.
+(My favourite)

 PERSONAL RATING: